 Qingdao has a long history which starts around 6,000 years ago with settlement in the New Stone Age.
 In the Eastern Zhou Dynasty (770 BC – 221 BC) the town of Jimo was established and at the time was the second largest city in the Shandong region.
 By the end of the Qing Dynasty (1644- 1911), Qingdao had grown into a prosperous town which was previously called Jiao’ao.
 After a short occupation by both Germany and Japan, Qingdao was finally liberated on June 2nd, 1949 by the CCP's Red Army and has been under the control of the P.R.C. ever since.
 Historical buildings from previous occupations are some of Qingdao Old Town's most impresive attractions.

-Qingdao, China's Sailing City, hosts several popular international events which include Asia's largest beer festival, Clipper Round the World Yacht Race, SINO Consumer Electronics Show, as well as the 2014 World Horticultural Exposition.
+China's Sailing City, hosts several popular international events which include Asia's largest beer festival (Qingdao International Beer Festival), Clipper Round the World Yacht Race, SINO Consumer Electronics Show, as well as the 2014 World Horticultural Exposition.